 How to Choose the Right Non-Toxic Mattress

 Choosing a non-toxic mattress is an investment in your health and well-being.
 Unlike traditional mattresses, non-toxic options prioritize materials that minimize off-gassing and exposure to potentially harmful chemicals.
-Here’s a breakdown of key features to consider:
+Here’s a guide to help you navigate the options and find the perfect fit.

 Flammability Barriers: A Critical Consideration

 Federal regulations require mattresses to meet flammability standards.
-Traditionally, this was achieved using chemical flame retardants, many of which are linked to health concerns.
-Look for mattresses that use safer alternatives:
+Traditionally, this was achieved with chemical flame retardants, many of which are now known to be harmful.
+Non-toxic mattresses utilize safer alternatives:

-- Trial Period & Warranty: A generous trial period allows you to test the mattress at home, and a good warranty protects your investment.
+- Trial Period & Warranty: A generous trial period allows you to test the mattress at home.
+A long warranty indicates the manufacturer’s confidence in the product’s durability.

 Non-Toxic Mattress Comparison